davo20019/ddev-share-cf/README.md

 ```

 This will:
-1. Install `cloudflared` if it's not already installed
+1. Check if `cloudflared` is installed (shows installation instructions if not)
 2. Start a Cloudflare Tunnel
 3. Display a public URL you can share (like `https://randomly-generated.trycloudflare.com`)